Skip to content

 Transactions on Hylé

-Each proof transaction (unless using recursion) proves a single blob.
-If a blob transaction contains multiple blobs, a separate proof is needed for each blob.
+Each proof transaction verifies a single blob, unless you use recursion.
+If a blob transaction contains multiple blobs, each requires a separate proof.

-Once all blobs are proven, the blob transaction is considered settled, and the states of the referenced contracts are updated.
+Once all blobs are proven, the blob transaction is settled, and the referenced contract states are updated.

 Example: token transfer